 Causes of these behaviours include:

-- Poor animal management.
 The basic daily needs of the animals are not being met.
 For example, horses are kept tethered in isolation for the majority of their lives, and may even be hobbled during work.
 This leaves them unable to exercise movement and normal behaviours.

-- Harmful working methods.
 Outdated methods, such as punishment techniques of beating and food/water restriction, may be used, and animals may work and be exposed to harmful methods from a young age.

-- Lack of understanding about animal training.
 Animals are not sufficiently prepared for the things they will experience in their working lives.
 During veterinary treatment, for example, animals may not know how to act (such as lifting their leg when asked, or standing still for an eye exam).

-- A limit on the ability of healthcare professionals to modify the behaviour of animals who are experiencing a poor mental state because their basic needs are not being met.
+There is a limit on the ability of healthcare professionals to modify the behaviour of animals who are experiencing a poor mental state because their basic needs are not being met.
 However skilled a person is in handling, they will never be able to overcome these challenges in the short space of time offered within a veterinary consultation.

 Suffering as a result of poor handling can occur daily, and over time can cause long-term mental and physical damage to an animal, particularly working animals that experience high levels of human interaction.